Use an Architecture

 evaluation criteria were met, the lessons learned and process changes to be

-implemented.
 The Iteration Assessment is an essential artifact of the

 iterative approach.
 Depending on the scope and risk of the project and the